• Skip to main content

 Should scones have eggs?

-An age-old question and one that can cause controversy.
-Some say scones shouldn’t have eggs, some say they should (like myself).
-I believe scones benefit from the egg as it binds the ingredients, add flavour but also act as a leavener and aid in the rise, leading to increased fluffiness.
+This an age-old question and one that can cause controversy.
+Some say scones shouldn’t have eggs, some say they should (like me).
+I believe scones benefit from the egg as it binds the ingredients, adds flavour and also acts as a leavener and aids in the rise, leading to increased fluffiness.

 Can I cut the scone into wedges instead of stamping out rounds?